thadclay/NWTestFlightUploader/README.md

 NWTestFlightUploader
 =============

-Script to prepare and upload your builds directly from Xcode4 to TestFlight.
+Script to prepare and upload your builds directly from Xcode4 to TestFlight, at the end of a scheme like Archive.
 It provides a sequence of AppleScript dialogs to let you fill in the details of your build, like:

 * Signing identity & provisioning profile